Part 1: Rundown and Technical Analysis

 Trend analysis is a technical analysis method that helps to predict future movement based on the current ongoing trend data.
-Looking at the daily charts, the trend of the NEPSE index is still in a downtrend.
+Looking at the daily charts, the short-term trend of the NEPSE index is down.

 Candlestick Charting and Volume

-The highest intraday loss was 84.90 points on Tuesday with a turnover of Rs 2.81 Arba.
+The highest intraday loss was 43.35 points on Tuesday with a turnover of Rs 2.81 Arba.
 This week, highest turnover was on Monday with 2.85 Arba, with a total turnover of 12.04 Arba.

 The relative strength index (RSI) is a momentum indicator used in technical analysis that measures the magnitude of recent price changes to evaluate overbought or oversold conditions in the price of a stock or index.
 Traditional interpretation and usage of the RSI are that values of 70 or above indicate that a security is becoming overbought or overvalued and may be primed for a trend reversal or corrective pullback in price.
 An RSI reading of 30 or below indicates an oversold or undervalued condition.

-On the other side of things, the MACD line is still negative, i.e. below zero in the daily timeframe, with the MACD reading at -54.26.
-The MACD line is below the signal line.
+On the other side of things, the MACD line is in the positive zone, i.e. above zero in the daily timeframe, with the MACD reading at 8.80.
+The MACD line has crossed the signal line.
 This indicates a bearish sentiment.

 Part 2: Insight into Important Data

-NEPSE index and Sub-indices performance: (Decline is based on previous week's close)
+NEPSE index and Sub-indices performance: (Decline is based on the previous week's close)

-The NEPSE index declined by 4.91% this week.
+The NEPSE index declined by 3.58% this week.
 All sector indices closed red.

 Stocks with the highest Monthly Beta